12 Best Markets in London

 4. Covent Garden Market

 Covent Garden is a beloved neighborhood sporting shops, cafés, and restaurants a short walk from the bustling Leicester Square.
-It is also home to Covent Garden Market, a vibrant shopping area frequented by locals and tourists alike.
+It is also home to Covent Garden Market, a vibrant shopping area filled with boutiques and popular attractions frequented by locals and tourists alike.

 Pre-vetted buskers perform incredible routines on the piazza, while crafty folk sell their wares at stalls set up in the Apple Market.
 The East Colonnade Market is where you'll find sweets, soaps, accessories, and much more.